FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th November 2023.md

 2001 (as amended) and Section 211 of the Planning and Development Act, 2000 (as

-amended), the approval of the Council be and is hereby given to the disposal of land--- 6
+amended), the approval of the Council be and is hereby given to the disposal of land
+---
+6

 comprising 0.111 hectares (0.27 acres) at Ballyvareen, Kildimo, Co.
 Limerick, to Mrs. Kathleen